JohanBellander/CdaCLI/src/constraints/core/single-responsibility.md

 single_responsibility_file: file containing <= 3 exports all within the same responsibility_category

 FORBIDDEN
-- More than 3 exported_symbol entries per file
+- More than 3 exported_symbol entries per file (except barrel/entry files, see ALLOWED)
 - Mixing controllers, services, and DTOs in the same file
 - Exporting unrelated helper utilities together with primary logic

 ALLOWED
 - Exporting one primary class plus tightly-related helpers (e.g., factory + interface)
 - Exporting multiple types when they are variants of the same domain concept
+- Barrel files (index.ts) or feature entry files (<feature-slug>.ts at feature root) may export up to 5 symbols when aggregating related interfaces/ports/types from the same feature
+- Feature root entry files that re-export submodules to provide a clean public API

 REQUIRED DATA COLLECTION
 exports_by_file: Record<string, { name: string; kind: string }[]>